 The real thing to look at is not whether these things I've summarized are true, but if you are having a hostile reaction to them, and if so, why?
 Why are you afraid to try "believing" in something that might not be true?
 It's like when someone is suddenly and angrily determined to convince everyone around them they don't have an eating problem.
 We never thought you did, honey... until now.
 On the other hand, if you are too quick to believe it, maybe it's NOT true, after all.
 Our reactions to these ideas are just as, if not more, interesting than the ideas themselves since after all science itself has proven that the objective universe is dependent upon subjective perception, not vice versa.

 By the same token, if science really was open to finding answers to the unknowable it would actively investigate all these crackpot claims.
 Instead it circles the wagons like the Pope at a New Age expo.
 Anyone with half a brain must wonder about a school of thought whose experts blush and stammer and get hostile (or laugh dismissively) when the possibility or radical new paradigms are first mentioned.
-The Galileos of today aren't hung in papal prisons, at least; they're just sneered at by academia and exiled to their basement laptops, replete with tin foil wall coverings to keep the alien thought waves out.
+The Galileos of today aren't hung in papal prisons by science, just sneered at, belittled, laughed out of academia, and exiled to their basement laptops, replete with tin foil wall coverings to keep the alien thought waves out.
 Meanwhile sticky green fingers operate the pope and the oil barons like puppets!
-It's fish three days old, don't buy it!
+It's ΙΧΘΥΣ three days old, don't buy it!

 How much of all this I actually believe or disbelieve is immaterial and so it should be for you.
 Science wants you to believe in it solely and not be open to new theories that leave empirical positivism in the dust.
-These new controversial theories can't be proven because they are based on subjectivity and expanded consciousness.
-We can't prove them anymore than a dog can prove two and two is four with their noses.
+These new controversial theories can't be proven because they are based on subjectivity via an expanded consciousness.
+We can't prove them to the sneering skeptics anymore than we can teach a dog calculus.
 All the dog can do, slowly and over eons of conscious evolution, is to realize the tasty graphite marking on his master's homework actually mean something.
 A few of us have always believed--deep down past rational thinking--that there's math and language on the homework of our masters, while the other dogs sneer and laugh and argue that language can't exist since it can't be smelled.
 Or as Criswell puts it: "We once laughed at the horseless carriage, radio, the electric light, even television!"
 Our five senses are pretty paltry when it comes to the vastness of our universe (we don't after all, see the barrage of cell phone, radio, TV and wireless internet waves bombarding us constantly), even here now in front of you, beyond the CRT screen lies infinity if you could only remove your alien-encoded blinders.
 Who is pulling the horseless carriage!?
 You are!
 Take off the blinders and the horselessness vanishes, the carriage vanishes, the vortex of rage and delusion you call yourself vanishes, and what is left?
 Pure radiance, Flash.
 You saved your earth; have a nice day!

 Whoa, I've really run off on a tangent.
 Excuse me while I wait for the Masonic agents to cart me off to re-grooving.
 Meanwhile do see Flash Gordon, keep your eye out for the masonic and pump the volume as high as your neighbors will allow for his majesty the Queens: FLASH!
 Ahhhhahhhhh, he'll save everyone of us!